 Playing Pressure Points

-These types of routines are important to standardize performance, but become even more impactful during critical pressure situations.
-Every tennis player has encountered a match where she was ahead in the final set, and somehow allowed her opponent back into the match.
+These types of routines are important to standardize performance but become even more impactful during critical pressure situations.
+Every tennis player has encountered a match where they were ahead in the final set, and somehow allowed their opponent back into the match.
 This downward spiral of performance leads to frustration, anger, and a type of choking response.
 Somehow, we forget how to play our game.
 However, if you continue to perform your routine, both prior to serving and prior to receiving, you are more likely to sustain focus when the pressure is on.

 So how can you develop a personalized routine for playing tennis?
 Next time you play a match note what you are likely to do, and think, prior to each point.
 Ask yourself: